Home

 Ambulance, first offence

-That’s one less pedestrian
+Thats one less

-Stuff global warming, where’s the free parking?
+the free parking?

 Car paradise, lethal device